 Paperbark believes in the obligations of a liveable future nurtured through collaboration across generations and fields of thought.
 Rooted in stewardship and creative possibility, Paperbark gathers stories of ecologies in crisis — as well as stories of life’s flourishing intricacies.
 Paperbark was developed by a visionary group of faculty, staff, graduate students, and alumni of the University of Massachusetts Amherst, and is a collaboration between the School of Earth and Sustainability, the College of Humanities and Fine Arts, and the UMass Libraries.

 Peitho is the peer-reviewed journal of the Coalition of Feminist Scholars in the History of Rhetoric and Composition.
 Published quarterly, Peitho seeks to encourage, advance, and publish original research in the history of rhetoric and composition.
-Rebecca Dingo is a current editor, and graduate students Ashley Canter and Stacie Klinowski are editorial assistants.
+Rebecca Dingo is a current editor, and graduate students Stacie Klinowski and Rachel Smith Olson are editorial assistants.